universal-packages/universal-documentation/docs/getting-started.md

 }
 ```

-This is a simple example of a core app, it has a `run` method that will be called to start the app and a `stop` method that will be called when a stop request has been made.
-In the sample app the `run` method will create a timeout that will never end, and the `stop` method will clear this timeout.
+This is a simple example of a core app.
+It has a `run` method that will be called to start the app and a `stop` method that will be called when a stop request has been made.
+In the sample app, the `run` method will create a timeout that will never end, and the `stop` method will clear this timeout.

-This tell us that apps are meant to be kept alive and running, and that there should be a way to stop them.
+This tells us that apps are meant to be kept alive and running, and that there should be a way to stop them.

-This is what makes universal-core so powerful, it allows you to create apps that can do anything while sharing all the code base and modules, this way you may have a web server that can access your configured db and a web socket server that can access the same db, classes and configured resources, all within the same code base.
+This is what makes universal-core so powerful.
+It allows you to create apps that can do anything while sharing the entire code base and modules.
+This way, you may have a web server that can access your configured DB and a web socket server that can access the same DB, classes, and configured resources, all within the same code base.